Generic Name: vitamin A

 Never take more than the recommended dose of vitamin A. Avoid taking more than one vitamin product at the same time unless your doctor tells you to.
 Taking similar vitamin products together can result in a vitamin overdose or serious side effects.

+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of vitamin A can cause serious or life-threatening side effects.